Velmuruganms12/SupplierOnboarding/README.md

   #### Normalisation
   Color attribute translated to English for matching with target data.
-  Make attribute Matched with target data by chaging the text Captial case for first Character.
+  Make attribute Matched with target data by chaging the text to Title case.

   #### Extraction
   Unit and value extracted from ComsumptionTotalText attribute.